thesarthakjain/telegram_bot/readme.md

     - Here all the files will be stored that the trusted_users and admins upload.

+1. Now make sure that you are in the project directory if not then change working directory to project directory:

+        cd /path/to/telegram_bot

+1. Install the requirements:

+        $pip3 install -r requirements.txt

+1. Run the bot:

+        $python3 bot.py

+1. To Stop the bot:

+        ctrl + c

 ## Bot Function

 #### There are 3 levels of privilage and has a bottom to top inclusive nature: